pierrenoel/Laravel-Briefing/02.TheBasics/d.controllers.md

 If you want to see some Artisan commands, you can type `php artisan`.

-**'PostsController'** is the name of the controller, remind that:
+**'PostsController'** is the name of the controller, remind that (by convention):
-- you have to (by convention) named your controllers in the plural
+- you have to name your controllers in the plural
 - you have to add the keyword **Controller**

 **'--resource'** is a parameter to initiate default methods when the controller is created.